 What fees do you charge?

 Legal costs can be a primary concern for many people.
 In many personal injury cases, legal fees can account for a percentage of total damages awarded in a person’s case.
-Florin Roebig does not charge any upfront fees and even offers a free case evaluation for clients involved in a motorcycle accident.
+However, attorneys may also ask for a charge upfront or require certain case-related costs if you don’t recover damages.